johndeighan/basic-crud/README.md

-data (i.e. the set of users) be stored in a local JavaScript object, develop the entire interface, then at a later time move the data to remote storage such as a SQL database or NoSQL database WITHOUT THE NEED TO MODIFY THE FILES IMPLEMENTING THE INTERFACE.
+data (i.e. the set of users) be stored in a local JavaScript object, develop the entire interface, then at a later time move the data to remote storage such as a SQL database or NoSQL database **without the need to modify the files implementing the interface**.

 In this project, the interface is implemented in Angular (i.e. version 2+), so that includes the Angular component